 This skin disease can be caused by various types of mites and comes in two different forms, scabies (highly contagious among dogs) and demodex (caused by a compromised immune system).
 Mange presents as scaly and crusty skin that’s painful and extremely itchy, and partial or complete hair loss.
 This type of skin condition is usually seen in strays or neglected dogs.

 Even though all of these skin and coat conditions are different both in their causes and symptoms – as well as treatment types – each could be helped with dog coat and skin supplements.
 The supplements might not cure your pet (that’s why it’s crucial to see a vet for the correct diagnosis and treatment), but they can help speed up the healing process by promoting hair growth and healthier skin.

 What to look for in dog coat and skin supplements

-It’s not always easy getting your pooch to take his meds – and supplements fall into the same category.
-If your dog is a picky eater or generally dislikes anything that reminds him of bitter or difficult-to-swallow medicine, you’ll have to get crafty to ensure they take their dog coat and skin supplements.
-Luckily, they come in all kinds of forms- from liquids and powders that you can mix in your pet’s food to flavored chewables that taste like a treat and everything in between.
-You know your pooch the best so choose according to his preferences.
+It’s not always easy getting your pooch to take his meds, and supplements fall into the same category.
+If your dog is a picky eater or generally dislikes anything that reminds him of bitter or difficult-to-swallow medicine, you’ll have to get crafty to ensure they take their supplements.
+Luckily, they come in all kinds of forms, from liquids and powders that you can mix in your pet’s food, to flavored chewables that taste like a treat and everything in between.
+Of course you know your pooch the best, so choose according to his preferences.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.